jessbandol/Datahouse-Intern-Assignment/README.md

 ## Create & Run the Application
 To run the application:

-1. Make sure you have Python installed.
+1. Make sure you have Javascript and Node installed.
 2. Create a repository to hold all the incoming files.
-3. Navigate to the directory and create 2 files (compatibilityscore.py and inputdata.json)
+3. Navigate to the directory and create 2 files (compatibilityscore.js and inputdata.json)
 4. In inputdata.json, copy & paste the given applicants, team members, and their respective attributes.
-5. In compatibilityscore.py, import the json file and the math function (import inputdata.json, import math)
+5. In compatibilityscore.js, import the json file and the math function (import inputdata.json, import math)
 6. Add the required algothrim the clauclate the compatibility
 7. Create lines of code to do the following: how far appart one's attibutes are to one another, how to calculate the compatibility score for an applicant, how to score all applicants against the team, score all applicants against the team, and to print out the result in JSON
 9. Run the following command: python3 compatibilityscore.py.